 Perhaps most amazingly of all, he was the first known physician to recognize that thoughts and emotions arise in the brain rather than the heart.

-Born to wealthy parents called Heracleides and Praxithea, Hippocrates received a very good education when he was child.
-He is said to have studied medicine under his father and another physician, Herodicos, And learning how to treat patients from them.
+Hippocrates received an exceptional education when he was child.
+He is said to have studied medicine under his father and another physician, Herodicos, learning how to treat patients from their instruction.

 Hippocrates’ treatments for cancer, diabetes

-Hippocrates was the first physician to name cancer (karkinos, Greek for crab).
-The word came from the appearance of the cut surface of a solid malignant tumor, with the veins stretched on all sides as crab’s feet.
+Hippocrates was the first physician to identify and name cancer (karkinos, Greek for crab).
+The word stems from the appearance of the cut surface of a solid malignant tumor with the veins stretched on all sides as crab’s feet.

 Any imbalance of these fluids would result in disease and excess of black bile in a particular organ site was thought to cause cancer.

-The ancient Greek physician believed that diet is important in a person’s life and a good diet could keep them healthy.
+The ancient Greek physician believed that diet is important in a person’s life and a good diet could maintain health.

-He also believed that a proper diet could have healing qualities for certain ailments.
-He placed great importance to what a patient eats or what foods he should avoid.
-He often used lifestyle modifications such as diet and exercise to treat diseases such as diabetes.
+He also believed that a proper diet could have healing qualities for certain ailments and placed great importance to the types of foods patients should consume or avoid.
+He often used lifestyle modifications, such as diet and exercise, to treat diseases such as diabetes.

-Later, Hippocrates taught medicine to his own sons, Draco and Thessalus and created a medical school on Kos around the year 400 BC.
+Later on, Hippocrates taught medicine to his own sons, Draco and Thessalus, and established a medical school on Kos around the year 400 BC.

-One of the main tenets he inculcated into his students was that it was important to keep a record of the patient’s condition and symptoms.
+One of the main tenets he inculcated into his students was that it was important to keep a record of the patient’s conditions and symptoms.

-Very little is known about the death of Hippocrates, as there are several dates on which he may have died.
-A variety of sources state it was 377 BC, but others disagree.
+Very little is known about the death of Hippocrates, as there are several possible dates of death identified for him.
+A variety of sources state his year of death was 377 BC, but there is disagreement.

 The Hippocratic Corpus

-In some of the great physician’s books, each of the subjects was written with a particular reader or student in mind.
+In some of the great physician’s books, each of the subjects was written with a particular audience in mind.

 In his writings and advice to patients, the ancient Greek doctor recommended diet and physical exercise as a cure for some ailments.
 For those who who could not follow the particular advice, however, he recommended medicine.